 Users can finally report different types of feedback: bugs, suggestions and questions.

-Shake now allows you to manage sensitive data on the mobile device itself, so it never reaches the Shake servers.
+Shake now allows you to protect sensitive data on the mobile device itself, so it never reaches the Shake servers.
 It can be used for notifications, network requests, screens and screen elements.

-You can now use the in-app Shake onboarding dialog to inform your users about Shake availability.
+You can now use the in-app intro message to inform your users about Shake availability.

 Not all of you love the default Shake color.
 Now, whenever users open it up, Shake can appear in your brand color and with your logo.

-Your users can at last attach their own files to a bug report!
+Your users can at last attach their own files to tickets!
 They can also remove any of them with a subtle long press.
 Neat.

 There’s no such thing as too many invocation methods.
-Shake can now be invoked by a one-finger swiping gesture from the right edge of the screen too.
+Shake user feedback can now be invoked by a one-finger swiping gesture from the right edge of the screen too.

 The Wrap-up screen is now a tiny bit more helpful than before.
 If your users want to, they can read how to report great bugs, report any SDK hiccups to us or recommend Shake.

-If you want to, our Activity history now allows you to send yourself any custom logs, and read the notifications users receive.
+If you want to, Shake's Activity history now allows you to send yourself any custom logs, and read the notifications users receive.

-To continue delivering you more and more options in a scalable manner, we have rewritten the whole iOS SDK API Version 10.
+To continue delivering you more and more options in a scalable manner, we have rewritten the whole iOS SDK API.
 It's like getting a flu shot — feel free to hate us for a few minutes while you tweak a call or two, but we sincerely promise you'll enjoy all the benefits 100 times over.

 By popular demand, Shake can now be invoked through code as well.

-Submit yourself a silent bug report from the background, without interrupting your end user whatsoever!
+Submit yourself silent user feedback from the app background, without interrupting your end user whatsoever!

 Privacy options are important.
 That’s why you now have a method to disable or enable Activity history whenever you want to.